vitessio/website/content/en/docs/14.0/reference/compatibility/mysql-compatibility.md

 ### Join, Subqueries, Aggregation, Grouping, Having, Ordering, Limit Queries

 Vitess supports most of these types of queries.
-It is recommended to leave [schema tracking]((../../features/schema-tracking) enabled in order to fully utilize the available support. v14.0 onwards this is enabled by default.
-More details in [schema tracking section](../../features/schema-tracking).
+It is recommended to leave [schema tracking]((../../features/schema-tracking) enabled in order to fully utilize the available support.

 ### Stored Procedures